crash1115/ready-check/README.md

 # Compatibility
 - Should be compatible with all systems.
-- Might have issues with other modules that modify the players UI.
-I've tested it with a few and it seems to work okay, but you never know.
+- Might have issues with other modules that modify the players UIor the area around the chat interface.

 # Installation
 ## Using The Manifest URL